cwqt/site/posts/2021-10-10-growing-potatoes.md

 ## step 1: make a flower bed

-not strictly neccessary but head down to your local hardware store and pick up some bits of tree carcass for an
+not strictly neccessary but head down to your local hardware store and pick up some bits of wood for an
 [extortionate amount](https://tradingeconomics.com/commodity/lumber), then screw them together with some L brackets & cover with a bit of old curtain so weeds don't spring up through, stick some holes in the bottom so the water doesn't